whippet-code/creative_prompts/Capstone_readme.md

   - Prompt Title
   - Prompt Prompt
   - Prompt Image
-  - Prompt Pillar // Pillar of wellbeing that the prompt belongs to.
+  - Prompt Category // Category of wellbeing that the prompt belongs to.
 (Notice, Give, Explore, Learn, Connect)
   - Prompt Tags [] // Array of tags that can be used to filter prompts
   - Prompt Author
   - Prompt Completed_by [] // User ID of users who have completed the prompt.
 Used to track how many users have completed the prompt.